 It is recognised that some of the data presented here covers an exceptional period of time during the COVID-19 pandemic during 2020-2021 when UK and international travel was restricted.
 This period had wide ranging impacts on recreation opportunities and behaviour.
 Data is continuously being collected throughout 2022 and beyond to help us better understand whether these changes in activity and behaviours on the Loch are reflective of a sustained trend or whether they will begin reverting to levels seen in prior to the pandemic.
 However, it is vital that the 2022 review of the Loch Lomond Byelaws takes these changes into account in order to address and manage the uses and behaviours taking place on the Loch.

 The experience of the National Park Authority and Police Scotland in implementing and enforcing the byelaws over the years also provides further valuable information which must be taken into account to ensure that the byelaws can be understood and implemented as effectively as possible.

-These changes and experiences, along with insight from key stakeholder groups, have been used to inform proposed changes to the Loch Lomond Byelaws outlined in our Consultation Document, particularly to create clear rules for the busiest areas of the loch to avoid accidental violations and provide deterrents and efficient enforcement processes to reduce deliberate contraventions.
+These changes and experiences, along with insight from key stakeholder groups, have been used to inform the review and changes to the Loch Lomond Byelaws, particularly to create clear rules for the busiest areas of the loch to avoid accidental violations and provide deterrents and efficient enforcement processes to reduce deliberate contraventions.